Technology Development for Radioactive Waste Disposal

 - Leaching rate from simulated radioactive wastes

-- Distribution coefficient on barrier materials (cement mortar, cement concrete, bentonite, etc.)
+- Distribution coefficient on artificial barrier materials (cement mortar, cement concrete, bentonite, etc.)

 - Hydraulic permeability coefficient in bentonite